 - 1 The TNC positions the tool in the spindle axis at rapid traverse FMAX to the entered set-up clearance above the workpiece surface. - 2 If you enter a deepened starting point, the TNC moves at the defined positioning feed rate to the set-up clearance above the deepened starting point. - 3 The tool drills to the first plunging depth at the programmed feed rate F. - 4 If you have programmed chip breaking, the tool then retracts by the entered retraction value.
-If you are working without chip breaking, the tool is moved at rapid traverse to the set-up clearance, and then at FMAX to the entered advanced stop distance above the first plunging depth. - 5 The tool then advances with another infeed at the programmed feed rate.
+If you are working without chip breaking, the tool retracts at rapid traverse to the set-up clearance, remains there-if programmed-for the entered dwell time, and advances again at FMAX to the advanced stop distance Q256 above the currently drilled depth - 5 The tool then advances with another infeed at the programmed feed rate.
 If programmed, the plunging depth is decreased after each infeed by the decrement. - 6 The TNC repeats this process (2 to 4) until the programmed total hole depth is reached. - 7 The tool remains at the hole bottom-if programmed-for the entered dwell time to cut free, and then retracts to the set-up clearance at the retraction feed rate.
 If programmed, the tool moves to the 2nd set-up clearance at FMAX.